ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/creating-document-store.markdown

 ﻿# How to create a document store?

-To create an instance of the `DocumentStore` you need to specify a list of URL addresses that points to RavenDB server nodes.
+To create an instance of the `DocumentStore` you need to specify a list of URL addresses that point to RavenDB server nodes.

 {WARNING:Important}
-Open a `DocumentStore` with a list of URL addresses that not points to a nodes in the same cluster is not supporeted by RavenDB.
+Do not open a `DocumentStore` using URL addresses that point to nodes outside your cluster.
 {WARNING/}

 {CODE document_store_creation@ClientApi\CreatingDocumentStore.cs /}